Nick-Sigua/Election_Analytics_Sigua/Fifth_Blog_Probability_Models.md

 |:-:|
 |![](Prob_1.png)|

 This map demonstrates the 2020 win margins for the Democratic candidate, Joe Biden, relative to the Republican candidate Donald Trump.
-The win margin is derived from the predicted distribution of draws (10,000 draws) from the population (i.e the voting-eligible population) in each state, with the draw probability for Biden and Trump based on their average support.
+The win margin is derived from simulating the predicted distribution of draws (10,000 draws) for each candidate from the population (i.e., the voting-eligible population) in each state.
+The draw probability for Biden and Trump is based on their average support.
 The main takeaways are:

 * **Biden is favored.** From the data available, the probabilistic map of win margins demonstrates that Biden is favored relative to Trump in terms of attaining a greater vote share in 2020.
 This is evident given the magnitude of Biden's win margins and the states in which Biden's win margins are positive relative to Trump.
 This takeaway falls in line with [models from previous weeks](Third_Blog_Polls.md), which demonstrated Biden would have a greater vote share than Trump based on Biden's greater average poll support.